RConsortium/censusguide/README.md

 ### Data Dissemination

-The primary tools that Census provides for accessing its data are American FactFinder and their API.
+The primary tools that Census uses to disseminate its data are American FactFinder and their API.

 #### American Fact Finder

-[American FactFinder (AFF)](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is a web application that can help you navigate the various datasets that Census publishes and find the information that you are looking for.
-In addition to displaying results on the website, there is an option to download the results as a CSV file which you can then import into R.
+[American FactFinder (AFF)](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is a web application that can help you navigate the various datasets that Census publishes.
+In addition to displaying search results on the website, there is an option to download data as a CSV file which you can then import into R.

 #### API